American shad: Society and culture

 Shad serve notable symbolic roles in regional politics and culture.
 A shad bake is a culinary tradition found up and down the East Coast, often being large community events.
 On the year of every gubernatorial election, would-be candidates, lobbyists, campaign workers, and reporters gather in the town of Wakefield, Virginia, for its annual Shad Planking event.
 Similarly, in Connecticut, the towns of Essex and Windsor hold annual shad festivals.
 Each spring, the town of Lambertville, New Jersey, on the Delaware River across from New Hope, Pennsylvania, also hosts an annual Shad Festival.
+There is a multi-day Shad Festival that has been enjoyed by thousands every spring in Grifton, NC for decades.
 The Salem County New Jersey Attorney Bar Association has held an annual Shad Dinner every spring since the 1940s.
 There is a shad museum on the Connecticut River in Haddam, Connecticut.

 William Penn negotiated with the Lenape for the Schuylkill shad fishing grounds in the 1680s.
 Shad, he said, were "excellent Pickled or Smoked."

+In Quebec, there is a major annual spring shad run in the Rivière-des-Prairies, and many people fish for shad near the Rivière-des-Prairies dam in Laval.
+The fish is known as saumon des pauvres, or salmon for the poor people.